KindNeighbor/design-pattern/README.md

-# Design Patter with Java
+# Design Pattern with Java